Roshon Fegan

-Roshon Bernard Fegan (born October 6, 1991), known mononymously as Roshon (stylized as ROSHON, formerly stylized as RO SHON), is an American actor, rapper, and dancer.
-He is best known for his roles as Ty Blue on the Disney Channel original series Shake It Up and as Sander Loyer in the Disney Channel movie franchise Camp Rock with the Jonas Brothers and Demi Lovato.
+Roshon Bernard Fegan (/r@'SQn 'feig@n/ rə-SHON-_-FAY-gən; born October 6, 1991), known mononymously as Roshon (stylized in all caps, formerly as RO SHON), is an American actor, rapper, and dancer.
+He is best known for his roles as Ty Blue on the Disney Channel original series Shake It Up (2010–13) and as Sander Loyer in the Disney Channel movie franchise Camp Rock (2008–10).
 He writes and produces his own music as well as working with the president of Lava/Universal Republic.
 In 2012, Roshon appeared on Dancing with the Stars.

 Early life

 Roshon Bernard Fegan was born on October 6, 1991, in Los Angeles, California.
 His father is African American actor and producer Roy Fegan, whose television credits include The Shield, Married... with Children, The Meteor Man, and Will & Grace, among others.
 His mother is of Filipino descent.
 Raised in Los Angeles, Roshon Fegan had studied at the BK Acting Studio and the USC 32nd Street Performing Arts School as well as attending Tom Bradley Elementary, then Hollywood High School, before leaving to be home-schooled to accommodate his acting career.